How to Choose the Best Free SEO Tools for your Business

 Outdated Content Finder

 Put in the date parameters (I tend to look back about 3+ years) and have a read of some old content.
-See if you can jazz it up a bit and bring it into modern times, then get in touch with the webmaster and see if they’d be interested in posting the newer version.
+See if you can jazz it up and bring it into modern times, then get in touch with the webmaster and see if they’d be interested in posting the newer version.

 This is an awesome WordPress plugin to ensure the content going on your site is “SEO Friendly”.
-It works on a bit of a traffic light signal basis and basically keeps your content in check.
+It works on a bit of a traffic light signal basis and keeps your content in check.

 Buzzsumo

 Buzzsumo is quite simply a very good tool.
-It has an incredibly easy to use interface and allows you to quickly identify what content is working well around a particular topic as well as highlighting the major influencers.
+It has an incredibly easy-to-use interface and allows you to quickly identify what content is working well around a particular topic, as well as highlighting the major influencers.

-Although google says we shouldn’t be “link building”, it still stands that links are one of the greatest ranking factors today.
+Although Google says we shouldn’t be “link building”, it still stands that links are one of the greatest ranking factors today.

-Today many free SEO tools can be used for white hat link building
+Today, many free SEO tools can be used for white-hat link-building

-An absolutely essential tool for checking whether a site is up to scratch.
+It is an essential tool for checking whether a site is up to scratch.
 Both do a very similar job, showing instant vital SEO information about the site you’re currently on.

 Ahrefs Site Explorer

 This is a source of up-to-the-minute info on live, broken, and lost backlinks.
-Not only is it blazing fast with a crawling speed of 4.1 million pages per minute, but it is also the only tool to crawl JavaScript sources.
+Not only is it blazing fast, with a crawling speed of 4.1 million pages per minute, but it is also the only tool to crawl JavaScript sources.

 You can set a time frame, filter the data by type, platform, and language, analyze anchor texts, and even track gained or lost backlinks right from your inbox with Ahrefs alerts.